Careers and Outcomes

 Points of Pride

-96% of 2024 graduates are employed or attending graduate school within six months of graduation.
+96% of 2024 graduates were employed or attending graduate school within six months of graduation.

-The U.S. Department of State has recognized Salve as a top producer of Fulbright recipients in 2024.
+The U.S. Department of State recognized Salve as a top producer of Fulbright recipients in 2024.

 The Princeton Review recognizes Salve as one of the nation’s best 390 colleges in 2025, #10 for the Most Engaged in Community Service, and included in the Best Northeast and Green Colleges list.